5 Ways to Beat Inflation and Prepare for a Possible Recession in 2023

 Here are three inflation-proof investments to consider:

 Real estate is a good option if you are looking to invest for the long term.
-Not only do you benefit from cash flow in the form of rent, you also benefit from capital gains when the value of the property goes up.
+Not only do you benefit from cash flow in the form of rent and additional payments such as pet policies, but you also benefit from capital gains when the value of the property goes up.

 Bonds have become attractive since the Fed started raising interest rates to curb inflation.
 As the Fed ratchets up interest rates to drive down inflation, the yield on bonds will rise.